The information provided below is designed to assist you in answering general questions about strikes that are often asked by employees.

 When a specific strike is scheduled, this page will have a featured link prominently posted at the top leading to information about the event.
 For information at any time, please call Employee & Labor Relations in Davis at 530-754-8892 or in Sacramento at 916-734-3362.

 The University believes that it is important that all members of the UC community to understand what the key issues are during a contract negotiation.
 The University is committed to good faith negotiations, fair contracts, compliance with the collective bargaining process, and strives to recognize and reward employees.

 Responding to Questions about a Strike

 As a manager or supervisor, you can provide employees with the information that has been prepared by the Employee and Labor Relations Office.
 Frequently, during the negotiations process, Employee and Labor Relations will provide communications campus-wide from the Office of the President.
 The University believes in transparent communication and provides updates as often as possible, however, the collective bargaining process is relatively long, sometimes with little movement.

 Right to Work

-If you are asked what non-striking employees can do during a strike, you may say that the law protects the right of all employees to cross a picket line to come to work.
+Non-striking employees should be informed of laws that protect the right of all employees to cross a picket line to come to work.

 Crossing Picket Lines

-Informational picketing is lawful so long as it is peaceful, does not interfere with the normal course of business and does not prevent employees from coming to work.
-Non-participating employees should avoid confrontations and should not respond to any comments that picketers may direct at them.
-Non-participating employees should not invite or engage in any exchanges which might inflame the situation.
+Informational picketing is lawful as long as it is peaceful, does not interfere with the normal course of business, and does not prevent other employees from coming to work.
+Non-participating employees should avoid confrontations.
+This includes not responding to comments or engaging in any exchanges which may inflame the situation.

 New Requests for Vacation or Compensatory Time Off